anilkunwar/thermoelasticity/README.md

 # THERMOELASTICITY

 # Folder fem:
 The folder fem consists of the additional files and libraries that are required for performing finite element analysis in Elmer software.
+The plasticity material property is incorporates in the FEM in addition to the elasticity property.

 # Folder vae:
 The folder contains information about